mertyn/discord-bot-template/README.md

-# discord-bot-workshop
+# discord-bot-template
-Example code from my discord bot workshop
+Basic code for making a discord bot with slash commands

 ## how to run
 1. clone the repository